 Knitting the Twisted Stitch

-A note from Kathleen: One of the things that keeps knitting interesting and fresh is learning new techniques and stitches.
-In Interweave Knits we bring you inspiring designs, but also lots of new learning opportunities with each issue, such as the twisted stitch.
+A note from Kathleen: One of the things that keep knitting interesting and fresh is learning new techniques and stitches.
+In Interweave Knits, we bring you inspiring designs, but also lots of new learning opportunities with each issue, such as the twisted stitch.